 The LogicManager plugin marketplace can be browsed by industry and function.
 Contact your advisory analyst to request access to templates directly in the LogicManager product.
 We also encourage you to download our vendor management datasheet to learn how our software creates a comprehensive repository of your organization’s vendor relationships.

-Vendor risk management has a lot of moving parts.
+Vendor risk management has a lot of moving parts and is an important part of a wider GRC program.
 Without keeping track of your critical third party relationships, your organization is hindered from successful performance.

 When you sign on with LogicManager, you not only gain access to our comprehensive Vendor Management software, but we’ll also pair you with a team of advisory analysts who are as invested in your success as you are.